JensRantil/java-canary-tools/README.md

 of new implementations of Java interfaces:

  * `WeightedRoundRobinBuilder` allows you delegate a fraction of calls to another implementation of a shared Java interface.
+Usually useful if you have a different implementation that you would like to behave in the exact same way (including, having the same side-effect).
  * `WeightedShardedBuilder` constructs a Java proxy that implements a Java interface shared between different implementations.
 The proxy delegates to downstream implementations using `Object#hashCode()` of the first method argument, weighted by the downstream implementation.
 This class is useful if you would like to try out a new Java implementation for a subset of, for example, users.
+This is useful if you are switching from one implementation to another which will not necessarily behave in the same way (nor have the same side-effects).
  * `CircuitBreakerFallbackBuilder` allows you to do safe rollout of new Java `interface` implementations.
 Use `CircuitBreakerFallbackBuilder` to construct a Java Proxy class that wraps two implementations of the same Java